freedomofpress/securedrop/docs/set_up_transfer_device.rst

 After a few seconds, your new *Transfer Device* should be ready for use.
 If you haven't already, make sure to label it.

-Set up the USB Transfer Device on each workstation
+Set Up the USB Transfer Device on Each Workstation
 --------------------------------------------------

 On each *Journalist Workstation* and *Secure Viewing Station* you'd like to use